 Our QED database includes dozens of examples of dubious travel claims made by politicians.
 But what is more concerning than the apparent inappropriate use of public funds is the MPs’ lack of accountability and their arrogant treatment of the fourth estate – the journalists holding power to account.
 Elizabeth Minter reports.

-QED Featured stories
+Latest QED Featured Stories

 We are all much more likely to do the right thing when we know we are being watched.
 Our elected representatives are no different.
 And when they continue to not just get away with deceitful behaviour, but are rewarded for it, our democracy suffers.
 Transparency is the only solution.